New Mexico EMT Who Responded To Kylie Rae Harris Crash Didn’t Know His Daughter Was Killed Until He Arrived

 As NBC News reported, Harris was scheduled to play at the Big Barn Dance Music Festival in Taos County, where the crash took place.
 Earlier in the day, before the fatal crash, Harris had taken to Instagram where she uploaded several tearful stories talking about visiting Taos as a child and noting family members who lived there who had passed away.
 Some of the videos were filmed from the driver’s seat as Harris was on the road.

-Police said that alcohol was suspected to be a factor in the crash but did not yet have the results of toxicology tests.
+Police said that alcohol was suspected to be a factor in the crash, but they did not yet have the results of toxicology tests.

 Very sad news. https://t.co/39Gt64NbcY